General and Family Dentist in Fargo, ND

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.

 Some teeth require sectioning.
-This is a very common procedure done when a tooth is so firmly anchored in its socket or the root is curved and the socket can’t expand enough to remove it.
-The doctor simply cuts the tooth into sections then removes each section one at a time.
+This is a very common procedure done when a tooth is so firmly anchored in its socket or the root is curved and the socket can't expand enough to remove it.
+The doctor simply cuts the tooth into sections and then removes each section one at a time.

 Non-Surgical Root Canal

-A root canal is one of the most common dental procedures performed, well over 14 million every year.
-This simple treatment can save your natural teeth and prevent the need of dental implants or bridges.
+A root canal is one of the most common dental procedures performed, with well over 14 million completed every year.
+This simple treatment can save your natural teeth and prevent the need for dental implants or bridges.
+When you visit a family dentist in Fargo, ND, they'll explain that at the center of your tooth is the pulp.

-At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
-Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.
+Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature, or pain in the tooth and gums.

 Call for an Appointment